nsk2021/multimodal-content-analysis-agent/README.md

 - No secrets are committed: API keys are loaded from environment variables.
 - The SQLite DB is created locally (`flightai.db`) when the notebook runs.

-## License

-MIT (add a LICENSE file if you want this to be explicit).